Jules Lefebvre (snowboarder)

-Jules Lefebvre (born 12 January 1996) is a Canadian snowboarder who competes internationally in the alpine snowboard discipline.
+Jules Lefebvre (born 12 January 1996) is a retired Canadian snowboarder who competed internationally in the alpine snowboard discipline..

 Career

-Lefebvre has competed at one Senior World Championships in 2021.
+Lefebvre competed at one Senior World Championships in 2021.
 Lefebvre's best performances came in the parallel slalom event, 26th overall.

 In January 2022, Lefebvre was initially not named to Canada's 2022 Olympic team.
 However, after an appeal process, Lefebvre along with three other snowboarders were added to the team in the parallel giant slalom event.
+He retired during 2025, and now works for the company Deloitte.